 It is basically tuning to drop D, but starting from D standard.

 Drop B is the same as drop C, but just a semitone lower.

 Open tunings have been a favorite among guitarists for decades.

 They allow you to play full chords on all six strings of the guitar with just a one finger barre – similar to drop tunings, but not limited to the lowest three strings.

 They are an amazing tool for songwriters, slide players, and you can hear them on countless records spanning over several genres from various decades.

-Most open tunings such as Open D and Open G are based around major chords, but there are also “Open Minor” tunings – they’re the same, but that barre shape plays a minor chord instead of a major one.
+Most open tunings such as open D and open G are based around major chords, but there are also “Open Minor” tunings – they’re the same, but the barre shape plays a minor chord instead of a major one.

-This increase in tension could potentially damage your neck, so make sure to adjust your string gauge accordingly.
+This increase in tension could potentially damage your neck, so make sure to adjust your string gauge, and potentially your truss rod accordingly.